hannahdesmond/mastery-curriculum/chapter8/README.md

 > * **river**: a body of water that contains salmon, and sometimes bears.
 > * **salmon**: a fish, sometimes in a river, sometimes in a bear, and sometimes in both.
 >
 > In general, programmers try to minimise the amount of conditionals in a program.
 This is because such pathways can quickly multiply in number \(especially if a lot of programmers are working on the codebase\).
 Each pathway can lead to a new program state, which results in more program states than any one programmer can reason about.
-[This article](https://www.theatlantic.com/technology/archive/2017/09/saving-the-world-from-code/540393/) is a fantastic recent case study into what happens when programmers can no longer reason about the complexity of their codebases.
+[This article](https://www.theatlantic.com/technology/archive/2017/09/saving-the-world-from-code/540393/) is a fantastic case study into what happens when programmers can no longer reason about the complexity of their codebases.
 Lookup tables are one way to reduce conditional complexity in a program, by centralising possible program states.
 In [Chapter 9](../chapter9/README.md), we'll see that we can use procedures as values to lookup tables, which allows us to control program state even more tightly.

 ## Grouping things in hashes